yosefk/checkedthreads/README.md

 * **serial**: run loops serially from 0 to N and call functions first to last.
 * **shuffle**: serial run with a pseudo-random, deterministic order of iterations and function calls.
-* **valgrind**: same schedule as shuffle, but also communicates with the Valgrind checker, telling it what's what.
+* **valgrind**: same order as shuffle, but also communicates with the Valgrind checker, telling it what's what.
 * **tbb**: schedule tasks using TBB's *simple_partitioner* with grain size of 1.
 * **openmp**: schedule tasks using OpenMP's *#pragma omp parallel for schedule(dynamic,1)*.
 * **pthreads** (default): schedule tasks using a worker pool of pthreads and a single shared queue.